What are BTPs Futura?

 The intermediary who receives the order directly from the final buyer (so-called proximity intermediary) has the responsibility to determine the nature of the investor.
 The order can be carried out at investor's bank’s desk or through any home-banking system having an on-line trading feature.
 With reference to the categories under (c), (d) and (e) above, the entities mentioned thereunder will have the right to participate in the placement period provided that they will be able, on request, to give formal evidence of the fact that they are acting on behalf of clients included in the categories under (a) and (b) of the list above.

 Can institutional investors purchase the BTP Futura after the placement period?

 Institutional investors can purchase the BTP Futura on the secondary market only after the placement period, and of course, they will be not entitled to receive the final bonus.

 Can foreign investors participate in the placement?

 Individual foreign investors can participate to the placement, except as provided by "selling restrictions" imposed by the respective countries (including the United States of America).
 The identification and certification of their nature, even in this case, is responsibility of the intermediary that receives the order from the final purchaser.
 In the case of a chain of foreign intermediary the validity will be attested by the certificate made by the first foreign intermediary of the chain to the last Italian intermediary, who is required to follow normal professional diligence with regard to the truthfulness of information received.
-In this case, the individual foreign investor can participate in the first phase of the placement period.
+In this case, the individual foreign investor can participate in the placement period.